shotto42/PDP11_Emulator/README.md

 $ sudo raspi-config
-Interface Options -> SSH			# Activate SSH when the system is used without keyboard and HDMI monitor Interface Options -> VNC			# Activate VNC when the Real VNC Viewer [22] is used to access the Raspberry PI desktop Advanced Options -> A1 Expand Filesystem	# Make shure that the whole SD card is used for the Rasbian OS Advanced Options -> A6 Wayland -> W1 X11	# Activate X11 to enable the app GUI forwarding via SSH (e.g. MobaXterm [21])
+Interface Options -> SSH			# Activate SSH when the system is used without keyboard and HDMI monitor Interface Options -> VNC			# Activate VNC when the Real VNC Viewer [22] is used to access the Raspberry PI desktop Advanced Options -> A1 Expand Filesystem	# Make sure that the whole SD card is used for the Rasbian OS Advanced Options -> A6 Wayland -> W1 X11	# Activate X11 to enable the app GUI forwarding via SSH (e.g. MobaXterm [21])
 ```